 Graphic Design Major Jobs

 This is a broad range of graphic design major jobs, including advertising graphic design, product packaging, motion graphics, environmental graphics, infographics, publication graphics, branding graphics, book design, logo creation, web design, print production, email design, interface design, typography, and desktop publishing.
 It is common for a designer to be well versed in several of these areas in order to better serve clientele’s needs.
-In fact, a strong graphic design degree program will focus especially on adaptable and transferable skills like user design, so that a graphic designer can take knowledge from one area and apply to another.
+In fact, a strong graphic design degree program will focus especially on adaptable and transferable skills like user design, so that a graphic designer can take knowledge from one area and apply it to another.

 Graphic design in marketing experience and expertise can land you a job as a designer, art director, creative director, editor, drafter, marketing specialist, animator, or multimedia artist.
 All of these jobs are tangentially related to graphic design in some way.
 In the internet era, graphic design in marketing is increasingly turning digital, and a digital graphic designer job description has become the standard – if you can’t work in digital, you can’t work in graphic design in marketing.
-Digital graphic designer salary reflects how central digital skills are to modern graphic design.
+A digital graphic designer’s salary reflects how central digital skills are to modern graphic design.

 Graphic Design Job Description and Salary

 Speaking of your career, where do graphic designers work?
-Well, thanks to those well-rounded graphic design degree courses, graphic designers fit into a lot of work spaces.
+Well, thanks to those well-rounded graphic design degree courses, graphic designers fit into a lot of workspaces.
 There are a few ways graphic designers might work:.

 In-House Graphic Designers: Some companies are big enough that they need their own marketing department.
-An in-house graphic designer job description is just like what someone in a firm might do, but instead of working for the advertising firm, you work for a bank, a tech company, manufacturer (with packaging design, for instance) or some other corporation creating their graphics.
+An in-house graphic designer job description is just like what someone in a firm might do, but instead of working for the advertising firm, you work for a bank, a tech company, a manufacturer (with packaging design, for instance) or some other corporation creating their graphics.
 For a full in-house graphic designer job description, look at current listings.

 Freelance Graphic Designers: Work from home, a co-working space, a coffee shop, or anywhere else – you’re a lone ranger.
 Many graphic designers work on a freelance basis, making bids on jobs, cultivating a client list, and doing good work in hopes of getting referrals and more work.